Idaho Foster Parent Rights, Respite Care, and Your Caseworker Relationship

 Respite Care: What It Is and How to Access It

 Respite care is the licensed care arrangement that allows foster parents to take breaks without disrupting the child's placement.
-A respite provider is another certified foster parent who cares for the child for a defined period — typically a few days to two weeks — while the primary foster family recharges, travels, or manages a family situation.
+A respite provider is another licensed foster parent who cares for the child for a defined period while the primary foster family recharges, travels, or manages a family situation.

 The respite provider is reimbursed at a daily board rate based on the child's age, drawn from the same rate structure as regular foster care.
-The primary foster family does not receive the board rate for days the child is in respite care.
+Ask DHW how payment is handled for your placement during respite care.

 Respite is not a sign of failure.
 It is a built-in feature of the system that exists because the research on foster family longevity is clear: families who use respite care systematically remain licensed and active for longer than families who push through until they burn out.
 A foster family that closes their home after one difficult placement is a net loss for the system.
 A foster family that uses respite strategically and continues fostering for a decade is not.

-The respite arrangement must be with another licensed foster family.
-Placing a foster child with an unlicensed friend or family member — even temporarily — is not compliant with your licensing obligations.
+The respite arrangement should be with another licensed foster family or another provider specifically approved under DHW's requirements for that placement.
+Do not place a foster child with an unapproved friend or family member, even temporarily.

 Free Download